Quick Tools to Manage Healthcare Anxiety

 Person leaning over bathroom sink splashing cold water on their face

 Use something cold or hot to help bring your attention back to your body.
-If you’ve ever splashed water on your face, you’ve used this tool.
+If you've ever splashed water on your face, you've used this tool.
+For something hot, you can use a heating pad or a hand warmer.

 Person leaning over bathroom sink splashing cold water on their face